haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/abinitio_docking.md

 Ambiguous restraints will then be generated between all the patches and rigidbody minimisation performed.

 We suggest to turn on `contactairs = true` parameters in later stages of the workflow for CNS modules (`[flexref]`, `[emref]`, `[mdref]`).

+__*Note*__ that `ranair` is limitted to the docking of two chains only, and no other type of restraints will be considered (even tho specified in the configuration file).

 ## Surface restraints